kych0912/saas-starter-ko/README.md

 ## Testing Payments

-To test PortOne payments, use the following test card details:

-- Card Number: `4242 4242 4242 4242`
-- Expiration: Any future date
-- CVC: Any 3-digit number
+For testing PortOne payments, you'll need to:
+Use your real card number for testing, but please test locally as this is required for proper testing functionality.
+The good news is that when testing locally, no actual charges will be made to your card.

+Card Number: You'll need to use your actual card number Expiration Date: Any future date is fine

 ## Going to Production

 When you're ready to deploy your SaaS application to production, follow these steps:

-### Set up a production Stripe webhook
+### Set up a production PortOne webhook

-1. Go to the Stripe Dashboard and create a new webhook for your production environment.
+1. Go to the PortOne Dashboard and create a new webhook for your production environment.
-2. Set the endpoint URL to your production API route (e.g., `https://yourdomain.com/api/stripe/webhook`).
+2. Set the endpoint URL to your production API route (e.g., `https://yourdomain.com/api/portone/webhook`).
-3. Select the events you want to listen for (e.g., `checkout.session.completed`, `customer.subscription.updated`).
+3. Select the events you want to listen for

 ### Deploy to Vercel